autrea/pastlife/README.md

     Teddy Bear Model
     https://free3d.com/3d-model/teddy-bear-sg-v1--215992.html

-    Error pops up every once and a while regarding the audio files, closing the browser and forcing refresh with ctrl-F5 seems to fix it.
+An error pops up every once and a while regarding the audio files, closing the browser and forcing refresh with ctrl-F5 seems to fix it.
+The error seems to be random yet common, though, and any lack of sound I'm guessing is a problem with the browser.

     I had difficulties with animations and tweening being controlled through the DOM.
     I was able to get them to work with a recursive function but decided not to use